SCBB-LAB/DeepPlnc/README.md

 To build model implementing hyperparameter tuning

-python3 model_hyper.py filename
+python3 model_hyper.py file_for_tuning

-filename: file containing label, sequence (sequence length of >= 200 bases but not > 400 bases), and secondary structure(bot bracket).
+file_for_tuning: file containing label, sequence (sequence length of >= 200 bases but not > 400 bases), and secondary structure(bot bracket).
 All in one line separated by tab for a single instance.
-GPU code for model hyperparameter tuning requires NVIDIA RTX 5000 or higher GPUs.

 ==================